giannilmbd/dynare/doc/manual/source/the-model-file.rst

             ``density``

-                Non parametric estimate of the posterior density following the approach outlined in *Skoeld and Roberts (2003)*.
+                Non parametric estimate of the posterior density following the approach outlined in :cite:t:`Skoeld:2003`.
 First and second columns are respectively abscissa and ordinate coordinates.

         ``ESTIMATED_OBJECT``